alondraorn/DH-150-Assignments/assignment08/README.md

 ## Image + Description

-- one image of 3 - 5 wireframes + description about why you did what you did

 ![imageplusdescription](https://drive.google.com/uc?id=1pprAiZpQLMzD9woOh9ygusIjoT-ZfkB8)

 During my research, I found that sports app users care most about efficiency and simplicity when trying to access sports scores and news.
 As such, I used incorporated 4 static menu tabs at the bottom of most interfaces to allow for instant and accessibly navigation to different components of the app.
 If a user wants to quickly switch from media content to score content, they do not have to return to a main page and renavigate to the scores menu.
 They can just tap "scores".
 Each tab lights up yellow to indicate that the user is currently on that particular interface, increasing the visibility of system status.